yeldiRium/leetbot/README.md

 For development use `bots` instead of `bots-prod` and after starting the container with `docker-compose` run `npm run watch`.
 When you make changes to the code, the bot will be rebuilt and restarted automatically.

-Further bots can be added relatively easily.
-There is an examplebot to showcase how to do that.

-Each bot has its own directory (e.g. `/leetbot` and `/examplebot`) and each bot has their own configuration section.
-See the `config.js` file and the corresponding `.env.example`.
-To add a new bot, its token and name have to be configured and an entrypoint has to be created.
-For the bot to actually start though, it has to be added to the list of registered bots in `/index.js`.

-Don't worry if there are bots in there for which you don't have tokens - if a bot is missing a token it just won't start.
-So add a token for the examplebot, add it to the list and start it up to see it go.

 If you're just here to expand the leetbot's list of insults, please take a look at `/leetbot/i18n.js`.
 There are two arrays under the keys `callout.asshole` and `callout.timing`.
 Those can be expanded as wanted in german and english.
 They